Best Fishing Float Tubes Under $250

 As we noticed with some of the other tubes, the Togiak is lacking drink holders.
 But with all the ample pocket storage it is no challenge to imagine an arrangement that would accommodate a drink or two.
 The Togiak from Classic Accessories is a comfortable and roomy option to look at if you are looking for a float tube with a reasonable price.

-The Caddis Pro 2000 is our fifth place finisher for best float tubes under $250.
+The Caddis Pro 2000 is our fifth place finisher for best fishing float tubes under $250.
 The Pro 2000 is another offering from Caddis.
 Unique designs and innovative ideas have kept Caddis float tubes in high demand year after year.

 The seat is a 2 inch dense foam insert that helps the angler to sit close to the surface of the water.
 The Caddis Pro 2000 also features a 2 inch thick foam backrest that includes convenient adjustment straps.
 We thought it was worth noting that the backrest is somewhat short in stature compared to our other examples.